bj-study/CAB203-Discrete-Structures/CAB203 - Discrete Structures.md

 Sometimes when using graphs there's information we'd like to capture that just isn't possible by using graphs alone.
 We can add additional information to a graph by using weights.
 In the context of edges, an example of adding weight to an edge may be giving it a label.
 We can do this by defining some function $w : E \rightarrow \mathbb{R}$ ($\mathbb{R}$ can be replaced with other things like $\mathbb{Z}$, $\mathbb{N}$ or even another co-domain) where $E$ is our edge and $\mathbb{R}$ references the value associated with the edge.
 We can then say that for $e \in E$, the weight of $e$ is $w(e)$.

 ### Flows
-A flow network is a directional graph where each edge has a capacity (weight) $c_e$ and a flow $f_e$.
+A flow network is a directional graph where each edge has a capacity (weight) $w_e$ and a flow $f_e$.
 Each flow in the network contains a source and a drain and is bound by 3 constraints.
 The first constraint states that there exists no flow into the source and no flow out of the drain.
 The second constraint states that the flow on each edge cannot be a negative and must be less than the edges capacity.
 The third constraint states that, excluding the source and drain, the flow value going into a vertex must be equal to the flow value going out of that vertex.

 We can mathematically state the source of a flow as a function $f: E \rightarrow \mathbb{R}$ where $s \in V$ represents the source and $d \in D$ represents the drain.
 We can then state our 3 constraints as:
 1. $$\forall{(u,s)} \in E \ f((u,s)) = 0 \\ \forall{(d,u)} \in E \ f((d,u)) = 0$$
 2. $\forall{e} \in E$
 $$
-	0 \le f(e) \le c(e)
+	0 \le f(e) \le w(e)
 $$
 3. $\forall{v} \in V \setminus \{s,d\}$
 $$